dmitryduev/sserv-kped/readme.md

 #### Deployment

-- Install node.js and npm if not in the system.
-The code now uses socket.io v2, which in turn requires a fairly recent version of node.js (>4).
-In case that is not available on your system with the default package manager, install node.js manually.
+- Install `node.js` and `npm`.
+The code uses `socket.io` v2, which in turn requires a fairly recent version of `node.js` (>4).
+In case that is not available on your system with the default package manager, install `node.js` manually.
 For example, on Fedora 21:
 ```bash
 # remove old nodejs version:
 yum remove nodejs